Media Style Guide

 - Maymont’s Shields Lake Drive Entrance, Maymont’s main visitor entrance at 2201 Shields Lake Drive in Byrd Park.
 Guests are encouraged to begin their visit to Maymont here.

 - Maymont’s Historic Estate Entrance, Maymont’s entrance at 1700 Hampton Street.
-This is the easiest access to Maymont Mansion and the Gardens and serves as Maymont’s mailing address (zip code 23220).
+This is the easiest access to Maymont Mansion and the Gardens.

-- Maymont’s Spottswood Entrance, Maymont’s entrance closest to the Farm and Wildlife Habitats, located at Shirley Avenue and Spottswood Road near the Boulevard Bridge.
+- Maymont’s Farm Entrance, Maymont’s entrance closest to the Farm, Wildlife Habitats and Maymont Foundation offices, located at 1001 Spottswood Road near the Boulevard Bridge.